Film and TV drama

 It’s not necessary to have a degree, but you might want one in sound engineering or music technology.
 Have a look at ScreenSkills’ list of recommended courses in film and TV.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Work for hospital radio.
 See what kit is used.
 Practise recording and editing sound wherever you can.

 Do the sound on student productions.
-Make a showreel of your work and build a portfolio.
+Make a showreel of your work and build your sound portfolio.
 This is evidence of your practical skills and creativity that you can show admissions tutors and employers.